 The font object is used as the font to display the text “Hello World”.

 We covered examples of plot a pixel then we drew line using line method, drew rectangle, displayed text with font style.
-Hurray, We have completed the basics of the luma oled library, the final part of the process is to download some demo code from luma guys and play with it.
+Hurrah, we have completed the basics of the luma OLED library, the final part of the process is to download some demo code from luma and play with it.

 Install example codes: